Suman373/BlackJack/README.md

 ## Feedback

-If you have any issue, please raise it or if you wanna collaborate on any such js games reach me at my <a href="mailto:iamsuman898@gmail.com">email</a>
+If you have any issue, please raise it in the new issue section!

+## Made with Love &#10084;